cyberark/secrets-provider-for-k8s/design/milestone_1_2_design_doc.md

 It is recommended that customers will delete the Helm Chart in its entirety and ***not*** individual manifests.
 For example, we recommend that the customer not delete the individual Job manifest itself.

 The lifecycle of the Job is the length of the process.
 In other words, the time it takes to retrieve the Conjur secrets value and update them in the K8s Secrets.
 After the Pod terminates successfully, [the Job will remain](https://kubernetes.io/docs/concepts/workloads/controllers/job/#job-termination-and-cleanup) and the customer can fetch logs on the Job.

+### Network Disruptions

+Our customers may experience disruptions in their network connection so it is important to address how we plan to behavior under these circumstances.
+In the Secrets Provider we will develop a Timeout/ Retry mechanism where we will retry to connect to the Follower for 10 seconds and retry twice before returning an `Retransmission backoff exhausted` error.

 ### Order of Deployment